-Biden urges assault weapons ban, as U.S. House Democrats advance gun control bills - NewsBreak
+Biden Urges Assault Weapons Ban, as U.S. House Democrats Advance Gun Control Bills - NewsBreak

 Republican Reps.
 Andy Biggs of Arizona and Dan Bishop of North Carolina echoed similar sentiments.

-“Blaming the gun for what is happening in America is small-minded,” said Rep. Ken Buck, a Colorado Republican.

-The post Biden urges assault weapons ban, as U.S. House Democrats advance gun control bills appeared first on Missouri Independent .
+The post Biden Urges Assault Weapons Ban, as U.S. House Democrats Advance Gun Control Bills appeared first on Maryland Matters .

 Comments / 0

-Note: Editor’s Note: This story was updated to include updated information about the Thursday shooting in Wisconsin.